 4. Supplemental Requirements

-- If you have a score for this exam, please contact ATItesting.com to request a score report be sent to Union College, Division of Nursing, 3800 S. 48th Street, Lincoln, NE 68506 OR faxed to 402.486.2582 Attn: Program Development and Enrollment Counselor.
+- If you have a score for this exam and it has been taken within the last year, please contact ATItesting.com to request a score report be sent to Union College, Division of Nursing, 3800 S. 48th Street, Lincoln, NE 68506 OR faxed to 402.486.2582 Attn: Program Development and Enrollment Counselor.